nicolasdao/graphql-schemax/README.md

 ## What happens when the same type definitions exist in multiple schemas?

 They are merged in a single type definition.
-This is how the `type Query`, `type Mutation` and `type Subscription` can be defined in multiple microservice schema and merged into a single GraphQL schema.
+This is how the `type Query`, `type Mutation` and `type Subscription` can be defined in multiple microservice schemas and merged into a single GraphQL schema.
 For example:

 ```js
 import { Schemax } from 'graphql-schemax'